Zerogiven-OpenWRT-Packages/gpio-fan-rpm/README.md

 - Multithreaded measurement for multiple GPIOs in parallel
 - Warm-up phase to avoid initial inaccuracies
 - Watch mode for continuous monitoring
-- JSON, numeric, quiet and collectd-compatible output
+- JSON, numeric and collectd-compatible output
 - Auto-detection of GPIO chip if not specified
 - Fully written in portable C (no C++ dependencies)